d0vs/bugspots/README.md

 ### What is a hot spot?

-A hot spot is a file where bugs tend to be introduced in a more significant matter.
+A hot spot is merely a file that is bug-prone.

 ## How does it work?